dmkn96/dmkn96/README.md

 However, since a young age, I've been fascinated by computer games and have had an innate curiosity for understanding how they work.
 This curiosity sparked my interest in game development, which eventually led me to study programming.
 The more I explored the programming world, the more I became captivated by the field of artificial intelligence.
 Learning about AI has become a top priority for me, as I'm eager to understand how it can be applied to shape the future of technology.
 Ultimately, my goal is to make a meaningful contribution to this field and help shape the future of AI.

+I am always highly enthused about AI programming.
+Learning and developing in this field is a top priority for me.
+As a driven and detail-oriented junior AI developer, I specialize in developing cutting-edge solutions for complex problems using innovative technology.
+My technical skills and curiosity make me a valuable asset to any team, and I thrive on challenging projects that require me to test new frameworks, build robust models, and develop custom algorithms.

 I am deeply passionate about music, and I happen to have a particular talent for playing the guitar.
 In fact, one of my favorite ways to spend my free time is by strumming away on my guitar.
 It's an activity that brings me great joy and helps me unwind.

 Thank you for taking the time to learn a bit more about me.
 I'm excited to see where my journey takes me next, and I can't wait to see what the future holds.